flyingbluefish/jenkins-docker-slaves/README.md

 I had to struggle to work it well.
 Because this omits permission settings to have master connect to slave via ssh.
 I hope this would help someone.

-# Jenkins over Docker example

-This project contains various files such as Dockerfile or related files, which forms a practical Jenkins master-slave configuration over Docker.

 ## To build Jenkins master node